Content marketing is a valuable marketing strategy that virtually any company can benefit from.

 Your boss may not be sold on content marketing yet, or it’s just not affordable for the company.
-Be proactive and prepare your research for these conversations with coworkers—building trust and support among your the people you work with is just as important as creating the initial content marketing strategy.
+Be proactive and prepare your research for these conversations with coworkers—building trust and support among the people you work with is just as important as creating your initial content marketing strategy.

 3. Establish a content production plan

-It’s crucial that you set up a content calendar when scaling your content marketing strategy: Figure out who will do what, when, and where early on in your scaling stages.
+It’s crucial that you set up a content calendar when scaling your content marketing strategy.
+Figure out who will do what, when, and where early on in your scaling stages.